 New York State presently requires successful completion of 30 hours of graduate study and a supervised internship for provisional certification as a school counselor.
 This certification is valid for five years.
-Permanent certification requires further graduate study through completion of a total of 60 credits in guidance and counseling, attainment of the master's degree and two years of relevant experience.
+Permanent certification requires further graduate study

 - Applicants for New York State certification will have to be fingerprinted and undergo a criminal history review, per New York State Law. - United States citizenship or Declaration of Intent to become a U.S. citizen is a requirement for certification in New York State. - The Esteves School of Education requires all students to subscribe to LiveText, an electronic portfolio system.